Decent-Partners/Decent-overview/README.md

 The ambition is to onboard other chain treasuries over time, leveraging not just their fiances but their unique technological and cultural characteristics.

-Eventually we forsee this funding becoming a voluntary _ecosystem tax_ paid on an ongoing basis as noted in the original [MetaDAO post](https://www.reddit.com/r/decred/comments/hxul33/metadao_pooling_onchain_funding_for_public_good/).
+Eventually we forsee this funding becoming a voluntary _ecosystem tax_ paid on an ongoing basis as noted in this [MetaDAO post](https://commonwealth.im/edgeware/proposal/discussion/513-metadao-pooling-onchain-funding-for-public-good-proposals/).

+> the idea would be to research a range of core issues facing fully on-chain economies that that are setting out to escape centralisation vectors and to create a 'Meta DAO' to address them that benefits from ongoing investment from a range of projects.
+>
+> Chains commit some funding (say 2%) of funds as some sort of opt-in public duty and others are also invited to contribute.
+>
+> By decentralising on chain treasuries you begin to get something akin to a global public good fund...

 ### Proposals